 71 See VA OGC's February 24, 2022 response to our FOIA request, pp. 1-79 of documents available at https://vetsedsuccess.org/va-ogc-response-to-foia-regarding-38-usc-3683/.
-Although we received copies of 24 applications, the VA OGC told us that one individual had submitted two waiver applications (presumably for two
+Although we received copies of 24

 The 24 VBA employee waiver applications were submitted between July 26, 2018, and December 14, 2021.
 All but eight of the 24 applications were submitted in 2018 and all but one applicant indicated that their duties involved the GI Bill.
 (The one applicant who did not indicate GI Bill job duties nevertheless had such duties.)